FRRouting/frr/doc/user/ospfd.rst

 .. clicmd:: aggregation timer (5-1800)

    Configure aggregation delay timer interval.
 Summarisation starts only after this delay timer expiry.
-By default, delay interval is 5 secs.
+By default, delay interval is 5 seconds.

-   Resetting the aggregation delay interval to default value.
+   The no form of the command resets the aggregation delay interval to default value.

 .. clicmd:: show ip ospf [vrf <NAME|all>] summary-address [detail] [json]